kurtiaakre/master-mind/README.md

 	2. Master as AI - will judge guesses and decide on white/black/no prongs
 	3. Player as AI - will guess and try to reason from feedback

-a.
-Will use graphics, a horisontal board and include the picture of Gentleman and Hot Lady created by Grok
+- Will use graphics, a horisontal board and include the picture of Gentleman and Hot Lady created by Grok
-b.
-Will use modular achitecture: a game loop which calls Player and Master modules.
+- Will use modular achitecture: a game loop which calls Player and Master modules
-c.
-Will try to use object oriented code - if it will be practical
+- Will try to use object oriented code - if it will be practical
+- Will use AI for coding

 Time will tell how far I will come in this project.